JasonKessler/scattertext/README.md

 To export the content of a scattertext explorer object (ScattertextStructure) to matplotlib you can use `produce_scattertext_pyplot`.
 The function returns a `matplotlib.figure.Figure` object which can be visualized using `plt.show` or `plt.savefig` as in the example below.

+Note that installation of textalloc>=0.0.3 and matplotlib>=3.6.0 is required before running this.

 ```pydocstring
 convention_df = st.SampleCorpora.ConventionData2012.get_data().assign(
 	parse = lambda df: df.text.apply(st.whitespace_nlp_with_sentences)